Experience of rape

 Eve* gives an account of her experience of the support she received from our Witness Service and Victim Service throughout the court service and afterwards.

-But the Witness Service and Victim Service are one of the best services ever to help.
+But Victim Support Scotland’s Witness Service and Victim Service are the best services ever to help.
 Before any trial went ahead the Witness Service had me in the court for a visit and talked me through the court process; they showed me how the screen worked and how the court was set up.
 It was still really daunting but they put me at ease.

 On the date of the trial the court I was in meant going through other offices which I was dreading.
 The Victim Information and Advice (VIA) officer and Witness Service team arranged to meet me to take me to the witness room.
 I was alone and felt at a loss but I had a supporter who stayed with me and gave me all the information and encouragement to stand in court; they also sat behind me and although they couldn’t speak or look at me it was a great comfort knowing I was not alone.

-The whole court ordeal was very difficult and afterwards I needed some support which Victim Support offered, even after a positive verdict of guilty they supported me.
+The whole court ordeal was very difficult and afterwards I needed some support which the Victim Service offered.
+Even after a positive verdict of guilty they supported me.
 It was the scariest time of my life and I can’t thank them enough for helping me through it.

 *Name changed to preserve anonymity.
 Pictures are for illustrative purposes only.